 Where to stay in Cordoba?

-If you do decide to stay overnight in Cordoba, there are numerous options to stay.
+If you do decide to stay for more than one day in Cordoba, there are numerous options to stay.
 I only stayed at 1 place for 2 nights and it was a lovely, Andalusian style boutique hotel.
 Below you can find my top picks for Cordoba and some other inspiration on where to stay.

 As prices in Córdoba appeared to be lower than in Granada or Seville, this might be an excellent budget tip for you.

 - Hotel Maestre.
-I picked this one for the location.
+I picked this one for the location and parking on site.
 Just 2 minutes walking from the Mezquita.

 - Hospederia del Atalia.
 This place also has a great location and don’t forget about that lovely roof top terrace!